ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 ## Notable Changes from Our Recent Tech Radar Review

-Our latest refresh brought together around thirty Data and Analytics Engineers to review the existing blips on the radar.
-To facilitate this, we divided into groups, each led by an engineer, to focus on a specific quadrant.
+Our latest technology radar refresh brought together around **thirty Data and Analytics Engineers** for a collaborative review of the existing blips.
+To ensure a focused and efficient process, we divided into smaller groups, each led by an engineer, to review a specific quadrant.

-The introduction of our Analytical Engineering function has also led to an increase in the number of blips, reflecting the growing diversity of tools and techniques we use.
-Here are some core changes from our latest radar review:
+This exercise not only updated the radar but also reflected the evolving nature of our work.
+The introduction of the **Analytical Engineering function** has broadened the diversity of tools and techniques we use, leading to an increase in the number of blips.
+Below are the most significant updates from our latest review:

+---

-### Climbers 🔼
+### 🔼 Climbers
+These tools have proven their value, gaining maturity and broader adoption, which has earned them a move to the **Adopt** ring.

+- **dbt-core**
-- **dbt-core**: `dbt-core` has been a central part of our Data Engineering stack for some time.
-It has now moved from the Assess ring to the Adopt ring, reflecting its maturity and the team’s increased confidence in its capabilities.
-We currently have a dedicated team overseeing our internal `dbt-core` implementation, and its usage is expected to grow.
+  `dbt-core` has been a cornerstone of our Data Engineering stack for some time.
+Its recent move from the **Assess** ring to **Adopt** reflects its growing maturity and our increased confidence in its capabilities.
+We now have a dedicated team overseeing its internal implementation, and its usage continues to expand across projects.

+- **ruff**
-- **ruff**: Since our initial review back in 2021, `ruff` has matured and gained widespread adoption within the Python community.
-Due to this, we’ve moved it from the Assess ring to the Adopt ring, highlighting its reliability and growing popularity.
+  Since our initial review in 2021, `ruff` has rapidly gained traction within the Python community.
+Its performance and simplicity have made it a reliable choice, leading us to move it from the **Assess** ring to **Adopt**.

+---

-### Fallers 🔽
+### 🔽 Fallers
+These tools have fallen out of favour due to limitations, inefficiencies, or the emergence of better alternatives.

+- **AWS Glue**
-- **AWS Glue**: AWS Glue has fallen from the **Adopt** ring to the **Replace** ring.
-While it was previously an essential component of our Data Engineering stack, we’ve found it to be less reliable, more challenging to debug, and costlier than alternative solutions.
-We have transitioned to a combination of `dbt` and `Athena`, which has demonstrated greater cost efficiency and reliability.
+  Previously an essential part of our Data Engineering stack, **AWS Glue** has moved from **Adopt** to **Replace**.
+We found it to be less reliable, harder to debug, and more costly than newer solutions.
+We have successfully transitioned to a combination of **dbt** and **Athena**, which offer greater cost efficiency and reliability.

+- **Jira/Confluence**
-- **Jira/Confluence**: Previously essential to our project management, Jira and Confluence have dropped from **Adopt** to **Replace**.
-Though still used in parts of the organisation, we are exploring alternatives that better meet our needs and help consolidate our tools.
+  Once a mainstay of our project management processes, Jira and Confluence have moved from **Adopt** to **Replace**.
+While still used in parts of the organisation, we are exploring more streamlined alternatives that consolidate our tools and better meet our evolving needs.

+- **Internal tools**
-- **Internal tools**: Several internal tools, such as `dataengineeringutils3` and `etl-manager`, which were developed many years ago but are no longer actively maintained or used, have been moved to the **Replace** ring.
-We are working to phase these tools out and replace them with more modern, open-source solutions to reduce technical debt and streamline our workflows.
+  Older tools like `dataengineeringutils3` and `etl-manager`, developed internally many years ago, are no longer actively maintained or widely used.
+These tools have now been moved to the **Replace** ring as we prioritise phasing them out in favour of modern, open-source solutions to reduce technical debt and simplify our workflows.

+---

-### New Entries ⭐
+### ⭐ New Entries
+New technologies and tools have entered the radar as we expand our capabilities and refine our workflows.

-- **AWS Bedrock**: [To add]
+- **AWS Bedrock**
+  [Details to be added]

-- **dbt-core and SQLMesh**: As part of our effort to improve tooling and processes around `dbt-core`, we’ve added several `dbt` packages, including `dbt-codegen` and `dbt-audit-helper`, alongside `SQLMesh`.
-These tools will enhance collaboration and project management within `dbt` workflows.​
+- **dbt-core and SQLMesh**
+  As part of our commitment to improving our `dbt-core` workflows, we’ve added tools like `dbt-codegen` and `dbt-audit-helper` to enhance collaboration, automation, and project management.
+Additionally, we are exploring **SQLMesh** to improve versioning and testing capabilities for our SQL-based workflows.

+---

+These changes highlight our continued focus on balancing **stability** with **innovation**, ensuring our toolkit remains efficient, scalable, and fit for purpose.
+Each update reflects careful consideration of what works, what doesn’t, and where we can improve to meet the evolving demands of our team and organisation.

+## Next Steps

 ## Next steps